 First things first, make sure you have the proper footwear to support your walking habits.
 I can provide recommendations based on your specific symptoms.

 If you are experiencing any of the pain mentioned above, please reach out to book a consultation.
 I offer conservative management for all these conditions.
 This may include therapeutic advice on corrective devices such as toe spacers, night splints or advice on shoes.
-If alignment of the foot is poor, this may affect the alignment of the knee or hip and may often required a custom orthotic.
+If alignment of the foot is poor, this may affect the alignment of the knee or hip and may often require a custom orthotic.
 I can provide these and I use a local Toronto-based lab for a customized fit and quick revisions if needed.

 Looking forward to helping you deal with foot pain so you can remain active!